altocodenl/TODIS/readme.md

 Here's a possible "diff" between what you already know and what you may see here that strikes you as novel:

-- A definition of digital information systems centered on three actions on data: communicate, store, transform.
+- A definition of digital data systems centered on three actions on data: communicate, store, transform.
 - The central thesis: focus on the data, not the tools.
 - A data representation that works for everything (except perhaps for binary data), with four types only, and an unambiguous, very low-noise, fully determined textual representation.
 - A way to connect the data of a system together in a single representation (the dataspace).